High-temperature superconductivity in flat-band sheared bilayer graphene

 where $\Sigma $ is the electron self-energy.
 In the Hartree-Fock approximation, Eq. (\ref{dyson}) provides indeed a closed set of equations, since $\Sigma $ can be written in terms of $\phi_{a\sigma} (\rr_i)$ as

-where the prime means that the sum is only over the occupied states.
+where $v_{\sigma \sigma'} (\rr )$ stands for the potential of the Coulomb interaction and the prime means that the sum is only over the occupied states\cite{Fetter}.

-{\it Symmetry breaking.} We investigate the solutions of the Dyson equation for different values of the strength of the Coulomb potential $e^2/4\pi \epsilon$, as the dielectric constant $\epsilon $ may vary depending on internal screening as well as on the external environment.
-As the interaction strength increases, we observe the onset of new electronic phases, characterized by definite patterns of symmetry breaking.
-The Hartree-Fock approximation is well-suited for this task, since the different symmetry-breaking order parameters can be written in terms of the matrix elements
+{\it Spontaneous symmetry breaking.} We investigate the solutions of Eq. (\ref{dyson}) for different values of the interaction strength $e^2/4\pi \epsilon$, as the dielectric constant $\epsilon $ may vary depending on internal screening as well as on the external environment.
+As $e^2/4\pi \epsilon$ increases, we observe the onset of new electronic phases with spontaneous symmetry breaking.
+The Hartree-Fock approximation is well-suited for this task, since the different order parameters can be written in terms of the matrix elements

-Thus, we have order parameters for the breakdown of time-reversal invariance, which measure the hopping around the loops made of nearest neighbors $i_1, i_2$ and $i_3$ of each atom $i$ in graphene sublattices $A$ and $B$.
+Thus, we have order parameters for the breakdown of time-reversal invariance, which measure the currents around the loops connecting nearest neighbors $i_1, i_2$ and $i_3$ of each atom $i$ in graphene sublattices $A$ and $B$.
 Two different possibilities can be realized, corresponding to

-A nonvanishing $P_+$ is the signature of a Chern insulator phase with Haldane mass, while $P_- \neq 0$ signals the imbalance in the energy of the two valleys of the graphene lattice (valley symmetry breaking).
+A nonvanishing $P_+$ is the signature of a Chern insulator phase with Haldane mass\cite{haldane}, while $P_- \neq 0$ signals the imbalance in the energy of the two valleys of the graphene lattice (valley symmetry breaking).

-Another possible broken-symmetry phase corresponds to intervalley coherence.
-The order parameter is given in this case by the hopping around loops made of nearest neighbors $i_1, i_2, ... i_6$ belonging to groups of three adjacent hexagons $i$ in the graphene lattice

-where $n_i$ takes the values $-1,0,1$.
-The alternating sign of $n_i$ means that the order parameter accounts actually for a staggered flux with Kekul\'e pattern in the honeycomb lattice.
-A systematic approach with the derivation of these order parameters can be found in Ref. \onlinecite{Sanchez24}.
+Other order parameters like those for $K$-intervalley coherence or chiral symmetry breaking ($P_{IVC}$ and $C$ in Fig. \ref{three}(a)) can be also expressed in terms of $h_{ij}^{(\sigma )}$ (see SM).
+A systematic approach with their derivation can be found in Ref. \onlinecite{Sanchez24}.